 Distribution of the Direct Share Subdivision Funds.
-The Direct Unrestricted Funds and the Direct Restricted Funds shall be paid to the Direct Share Subdivisions that execute a release for a given Statewide Opioid Settlement Agreement, pursuant to Section II.B.4 and 5, and will be fully distributed among them pursuant to the allocation set forth in Schedule A to this Agreement.
+The Direct Unrestricted Funds and the Direct Restricted Funds shall be paid to the Direct Share Subdivisions that execute a release for the New York Teva Opioid Settlement Agreement, pursuant to Section II.B.4 and 5, and will be fully distributed among them pursuant to the allocation set forth in Schedule A to this Agreement.
+The Large New York Cities Restricted Funds shall be paid to the Large New York Cities that execute a release for the New York Teva Opioid Settlement Agreement, pursuant to Section II.B.6 and will be fully distributed among them pursuant to the allocation set forth in Schedule B to this Agreement.

 Certification of Spending on Approved Uses.
-Each year, the Direct Share Subdivisions, the City of New York and the Counties of Nassau and Suffolk shall certify to the Lead State Agency and the Advisory Board that all funds distributed to them pursuant to Sections II.B.5, 6, 7 and 8 of this Agreement, which were spent during the preceding year, were spent on projects and programs that constitute Approved Uses.
+Each year, the Direct Share Subdivisions and the City of New York shall certify to the Lead State Agency and the Advisory Board that all funds distributed to them pursuant to Sections II.B.5 and 6 of this Agreement as well as under the Teva New York Global Payment Opioid Settlement Sharing Agreement, which were spent during the preceding year, were spent on projects and programs that constitute Approved Uses.
 These certifications shall be made by August 1 of each year following the year in which such funds were spent and shall be accompanied by a detailed accounting of the spending of such funds as well as analysis and evaluation of the projects and programs they have funded.